Autosomal dominant polycystic kidney disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Autosomal dominant polycystic kidney disease.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC), part of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), conducts and supports research on a broad spectrum of diseases affecting public health.
 Click on the link to view information on this topic.